radicle-dev/old.radicle.xyz/content/docs/installation.rst

    brew install radicle-alpha

 To run the ``rad`` commands, you must have both a Radicle daemon, and Radicle IPFS daemon running.
-For OS X users these can be accessed using `brew services <https://github.com/Homebrew/homebrew-services>`_ with the following commands:
+You can have them always run in the background using `brew services <https://github.com/Homebrew/homebrew-services>`_ with the following commands:

 .. code-block::